burlachenkok/exploring-python3/python3-note.md

 Unfortunately, if you are around people with CS/EE/System/Compilers backgrounds it may be the case that these people will make a statement: *"Python is not a programming language"*.
 To state that Python is *Programming Language* we need to define what is "Language" and what is "Programming" by itself.

 Let's start with the "Language" concept in the context of Programming.
-One meaning is that Language expresses ideas with defined formalisms and you *don't care at all* how these ideas are materialized in the end system.
+One meaning is that Language expresses ideas with defined formalisms and you *don't care at all* how these ideas are materialized in the real end system.
 Even though it may sound reasonable it's not the only one definition.
-The message that one scientist from programming languages area (e.g. [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) author of C++) tries to bring for people for already 3 decades is that *Programming Language* is the language that gives you a way to describe the algorithm in a form that this algorithm will be executed in the computer (compute device).
+The message that one scientist from programming languages area ([B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) author of C++) tries to bring for people for already 3 decades is that *Programming Language* is the language that gives you a way to describe the algorithm in a form that this algorithm will be executed in the compute device.

 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is a receipt for an interpreter, while C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.
 We do not want to offend any scripting language, but we want to highlight there is a problem with the definition of meaning what is a programming language in the first place.

 If you only start with Programming in your career or you are from another domain and not from CS exactly, or if you are from CS but with no experience in Compilers/OS/Systems you may not see the difference.
 But there is a subtle fundamental difference.
 It does not say that scripting and just-in-time compiled-based languages are incorrect, but at least please understand it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
-The catch is that in fact, any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design).
+The catch is that in fact, any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design time).

 > Python is a general-purpose programming language.